LoftyLettuce/odin-recipes/README.md

 # odin-recipes
 # Project: Odin html project
-# Goal: have a basics knowledge about html
+# Goal: a website of recipes